Boston Library Consortium card holders

 Register as a BLC member at Tufts

-Ask your home institution's library about getting a BLC card, then present your BLC card and photo ID at the Information and Circulation Desk at Tisch Library to register to borrow materials.
+At your home institution's library, ask about applying for a BLC card.
+When you have completed your application and received your card, you may then present your BLC card and photo ID at the Information and Circulation Desk at Tisch Library to register for borrowing permissions.

 Borrowing materials

-As a BLC card holder, you will be able to borrow books and scores for 28 days.
-You can borrow CDs and DVDs for 14 days.
+As a BLC card holder, you will be able to borrow books and scores from Tisch for up to 28 days.
+You may also borrow CDs and DVDs for up to 14 days.